-For the most current resources please refer to the National Family Scouting website.
+For the most current on Family Scouting please refer to the National Family Scouting website.
 There you will find program resources to help with questions that you may have with what is changing, what is not changing and what units can do to continue to positively serve the youth in their communities.
 Links to the “Scout Me In” logos and campaign materials can also be found on the Family Scouting website.

 Check out the Marketing and Membership Hub.
 A great resource with recruiting tools, resources and materials to help build and strengthen your unit.
 Find out how to use social media to get your message out.
 Review recent case studies on recruiting techniques used in other parts of the country and how what they found can help you!

 Inside information to share about Boy Scouts of America:

 We all believe that being involved with Boy Scouts helps build a better boy and now there is proof of character development.
 Check out the study released in 2015 from Tuft's University that tracks youth involved in Scouts along with those who are not involved.
 A summary of the results can be found here.